Conformer-Based Self-Supervised Learning for Non-Speech Audio Tasks: Self-Supervised Conformer Training

 \subsection{Upstream Data}

 The data for pre-training was selected from de-identified audio tracks of publicly shared Facebook user videos.
 We ran an in-house version of TALNet~\cite{wang2019comparison} on the audio tracks of 440 million user videos up to five minutes long, and obtained estimated probabilities of the 527 types of acoustic events in the AudioSet ontology.
 Then, for each event type, we selected 9,500 videos with the highest probabilities (some videos might be selected for multiple event types).
-This resulted in a dataset with $\sim$3.9M videos totaling $\sim$67k hours, in which all the types of acoustic events are approximately evenly distributed.
+The resultant dataset contains $\sim$3.9M videos totaling $\sim$67k hours.
+We expect that this large dataset captures enough relevant acoustic phenomena and is sufficiently diverse for different non-speech audio tasks.